 Fourth Quarter

 There is a “back to school mentality” after Labor Day and seemingly a lot of focus on getting several important initiatives completed before year-end.
-Companies with new search needs this time of year tend to be very focused and want to move forward quickly during the “stretch-drive.”
-I have heard more than once from clients that make statements along the lines of “we have the approval and want to get it filled by year-end and before it potentially gets taken away.”
+Companies with new search needs this time of year tend to be very focused and want to move forward quickly during the “stretch-drive” before the holidays.
+I have heard clients say many times “we have the approval for the new search and want to get it filled by year end – before it potentially gets taken away.”
 A use it or lose it mentality.
+The challenge can be – many candidates will not receive their annual bonuses, stock vesting, etc. until later in Q1.
+Clients need to decide ahead of time whether they can wait for their new executive to start that late – or consider offering signing bonuses, earn-outs, minimum bonus guarantees, etc. so that the new executive can start prior to year-end.

 As a search firm our size, Quantum can move fast and can greatly condense tasks to execute and follow an aggressive process.
 However, it is critical that the timeline is outlined and committed to from our client as well.
 As the year goes on, client search teams get involved in budgets and forecasting, strategy sessions and time off around the holidays.
 Both candidates and clients need to be available.
 Many times, we ask our client to schedule first, second and final interview dates with their teams and put them on the calendar before the search even kicks off.
 We also convey and confirm this schedule to candidates as the search progresses.
-One final factor to consider – many candidates will not receive their annual bonuses, stock vesting, etc. until later in Q1.
-Clients need to decide ahead of time whether they can wait for their new executive to start that late – or consider offering signing bonuses, earn-outs, minimum bonus guarantees, et al. so that the new executive can start prior to year-end.

 Conclusion

-Executive searches are planned out way in advance to take advantage of approval cycles, calendar year, board meetings, new initiatives and program roll-outs.
+Executive searches are typically planned out way in advance to take advantage of approval cycles, calendar year, board meetings, new initiatives and program roll-outs.
 Other times, they can occur unexpectedly and without much notice.
 Either way, search firms and their clients should outline an achievable timeline and a process that is amenable to both parties and meets mutual expectations for timing and results.
 For help with your search, click here to contact Quantum Executive Search today.